Theatre / Two Gentlemen of Verona

 Two Gentlemen of Verona

-is one of Shakespeare's earliest comedies.
+is one of Shakespeare's earliest comedies, and perhaps even his earliest play period.
 The two gentlemen in the title, Proteus and Valentine, are sent by their fathers to the imperial court at Milan, where they both fall in love with the emperor's daughter Sylvia.
-Unfortunately, Proteus was already in love with his childhood friend Julia...
+Unfortunately, Proteus was already in love with his childhood friend Julia.
+Proteus contrives to have Valentine banished by the emperor (or Duke, the play is just a bit inconsistent) so he can have Sylvia all to himself, but she is repulsed by his treachery.
+Meanwhile Julia has come to Milan disguised as a boy to try to reunite with Proteus, and Valentine has become the leader of a band of lovable rogues.Two Gents

 Tropes featured in Two Gentlemen of Verona include:

-- Ambiguously Gay: Despite the play's basically heterosexual Love Dodecahedron, it's not hard for Valentine and Proteus to come off as this.
+- Ambiguously Gay: Despite the play's basically heterosexual Love Dodecahedron, it's not hard for Valentine and Proteus to come off as this to modern viewers.
+In Shakespeare's day, male friendship was seen as a higher ideal than romantic love between a man and a woman.

 - Arranged Marriage / Parental Marriage Veto: Sylvia's father wants her to marry Tyrio, and banishes Valentine when he learns that Valentine's in love with her.